justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

   have their data accessed by another instance when shut off.
 These instances can only be migrated while running, so it is best to shut down as many services as possible (like MySQL, Apache, and so on) to limit the possibility of corruption.
-Please see the last section below on how to migrate running instances.
+Please see the last section below for `instructions on migrating running instances`_.

 Migrate a volume-backed instance using the OpenStack CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~